sakshisemalti/ai-devops-agent/README.md

 ## Usage
 - Connect your GitHub repo in the UI.

-- Trigger Code Check to refactor, format, and fix broken code.
+- Trigger Code Check to refactor, format and fix broken code.

 - Backend runs Black and pytest automatically.